 Any manufacturer liability is excluded in the event of non-compliance with the manufacturer's information.
 Prior to using a product distributed by Silony Medical, the surgeon is expected to closely study the following recommendations, warnings, and advice as well as the product-specific information.
-Silony Medical also recommends attendance at applicable user training courses.
-We kindly request timely notification if complications occur in connection with the implants and instruments used.
+Silony Medical also recommends the attendance of corresponding user training courses.
+We kindly request timely notification if complications should occur in connection with the implants and instruments used.

-These instructions for use do not apply to the USA or its territories.
+These Instructions for Use do not apply to the USA or its territories.